marc2332/freya/book/src/guides/testing.md

     assert_eq!(label.get(0).text(), Some("Is enabled? false"));

-    // This will run the `use_effect` and update the state. utils.wait_for_update().await;
+    // This will run the `use_hook` and update the state. utils.wait_for_update().await;

     assert_eq!(label.get(0).text(), Some("Is enabled? true"));